Audio-WestlakeU/ATST-SED/README.md

 # ATST-SED
-This repo includes the official implementations of "Fine-tune the pretrained ATST model for sound event detection" (accepted by ICASSP 2024).
+The official implementations of "Fine-tune the pretrained ATST model for sound event detection" (accepted by ICASSP 2024).

 This work is highly related to [ATST](https://arxiv.org/abs/2204.12076), [ATST-Frame](https://arxiv.org/abs/2306.04186).
 Please check these works if you want to find out the principles of the ATST-SED.